-Many colleges do not allow freshmen to have cars on campus and often require them to live in dorms the first year.
+Many colleges do not allow freshmen to have cars on campus and often require them to live in a dorm for the first year.
 This article will assume the child is going out of state or traveling across the state for college.

-Insurance is one of those things that if you want to get the best rates you have to have a current policy or be listed on someone else’s policy (like a parents).
-Young adults will have to show insurability and history of insurance or you’ll be placed in the non-standard insurance market for a period of 6 – 12 months.
-Typically you’ll need to switch companies after the waiting period as the non-standard company will want three years of continual insurance before qualifying for preferred companies within the same insurance company.
+Insurance is one of those things that if you want to get the best rates you have to have a current policy or be listed on someone else’s policy (like a parent).
+Young adults will have to show insurability and a history of insurance or they’ll be placed in the non-standard insurance market for a period of 6 – 12 months.
+Typically, you’ll need to switch companies after the waiting period, as the non-standard company will want three years of continual insurance before qualifying for preferred companies within the same insurance company.

-The options are to either keep on the policy, take advantage of the “away at school” discount if qualified or drop them altogether and explain they will not be allowed to drive one of your vehicles.
+The options are to either keep on the policy, take advantage of the “away at school” discount if qualified, or drop them altogether and explain they may not drive one of your vehicles.

-For more information on dealing with children in the household whether attending school locally or away please give us a call at: 800-459-6060 or email: firstname.lastname@example.org and to receive quotes online visit: www.InsuranceBrokersGroup.com
+For more information on dealing with children in the household, whether attending school locally or away, please call us at 800-459-6060, and to receive quotes online visit: www.InsuranceBrokersGroup.com